[ By Juliana Del Pesco, BARBRI Legal Manager, Americas ]

 When I sat the Pennsylvania State Bar Exam in February 2019 as an LL.M. graduate of the University of Pennsylvania Law School, I was ready to internationalize my career by becoming dual-qualified in the U.S. The preparation was intense, and very different from my earlier experience of learning civil law in my home jurisdiction of Brazil.

 As a full-time working LL.M. student, I had to come up with a schedule on my own before my course started to ensure I’d have time to study all the subjects.
 I also had to be extremely organized to work and prepare for the bar exam at the same time.
-I have no doubt that an extended prep program would have helped me to alleviate some pressure while preparing.
+I have no doubt that an extended U.S. bar prep course would have helped me to alleviate some pressure while preparing.

 The good news is that BARBRI offers flexible options for foreign-trained attorneys.
 With BARBRI Extended U.S. Bar Prep, you can select from a 6 or a 10-month course duration.
 A typical student in the 6-month course will study 20-25 hours per week while those in the 10-month course will study around 10-15 hours per week.
 You know what’s right for your situation and goals.